nick42d/youtui/README.md

 \* get artist is partially implemented only
 - only returns albums and songs

-\* get history is partially implemented only
-- does not return a date, and remove from history feedback items are not generated.

-\* only the tracking url from get song is implemented
+\* only the tracking url from get song is implemented - as GetSongTrackingUrl.

 ## Developer notes
 See the wiki for additional information